-The following words and terms, when used in this section, have the following meanings, unless the context clearly indicates otherwise:
+The following words and terms, when used in § 69.xx1 and §§ 69.xx2 and 69.xx4, have the following meanings, unless the context clearly indicates otherwise:

-Class A water public utility-as defined in Section 56.2 of the Commission's regulations at 52 Pa.
-Code § 56.2.
+Class A water public utility-As defined in § 56.2 (relating to definitions).

-Computerized Hydraulic Model-a computer-based mathematical simulation used to predict the performance of a water system.
+Computerized hydraulic model-A computer-based mathematical simulation used to predict the performance of a water system.